JaniShreyas/TextSummarizer/README.md

-An API and website to experiment with TextSummarization
+A website to experiment with TextSummarization